ashwinidverma/ashwinidverma.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working as a senior research fellow in the ([Kavita Joshi's](http://academic.ncl.res.in/k.joshi/home)) group at CSIR-National Chemical Laboratory, India.
+Currently, I am working as a senior research fellow in the [Dr. Kavita Joshi's](http://academic.ncl.res.in/k.joshi/home/) group at CSIR-National Chemical Laboratory, India.

 I am a PhD student at CSIR-National Chemical Laboratory, India, exploring the data-driven accelerated design and synthesis of materials.